Monday, February 19, 2007

 8:44 AM

-Blogger KnittyWitty said...
+Blogger Cynthia Allison said...

 Thank you.
 I have one ball of Noro left from a beautiful entrelac hat.
 This will be lovely.